FoxInFlame/MyAnimeListAdder/README.md

 ## What's new!?
 ### Release 1.3.6!

-I-don't-even-know-what-changed-except-for-a-few-bugs
+== SHORT DESCRIPTION GOES HERE ==

 #### Features kept from previous version (1.3.5)

 - Ability to add edit, or delete an anime to your MAL account
 - Login to your MAL account in the options, and verify if the credentials are real or not
-- Choose what to open when icon clicked (popup, panel, website, etc)
+- Tons of configurable options
 - In-Page QMAL for gogoanime.io, crunchyroll.com and kissanime.to
 - Smooth and quick animations everywhere in the popup.
-- A lot more.
+- A lot more than you can imagine.

 #### New features of Version 1.3.6

-- Change most URLs to https
-- Faster dynamic coloring (now use library instead of external service).
-- Open panel from in-page, giving more use to panels.
-- Fixed 6 issues.
+- Fix 0 issues.
 - Probably more.

 #### Removed features from previous version (1.3.5)